what are 3 Types of Fuel

 FAQs (Frequently Asked Questions)

-Types of fuel oil include No. 1, or kerosene, used for heating and cooking while No. 2 is commonly used in home heating and diesel engines.
-No. 4, is a combo of No. 2 and heavier oils for commercial heating, and No. 6, is a heavy oil used in industrial settings and power generation.
+Fuel oil comes in several types.
+No. 1 is kerosene for heating and cooking.
+No. 2 is used for home heating and diesel engines.
+While No. 4 mixes No. 2 and heavier oil for commercial heating.
+Whereas No. 6 is heavy oil used in industry and power generation.

 Yes, 87 octane is considered regular unleaded gasoline.
 It’s the most commonly used fuel type for vehicles and works well for most standard engines.

 Not exactly.
 Gasoline is a general term for the fuel used in most vehicles, while unleaded gasoline specifically means it doesn’t contain lead additives.
-All modern vehicles today run on unleaded gasoline.
+All modern vehicles nowadays run on unleaded gasoline.

-Find Out What Type of Fuel to Use and Contact Fuel Logic for Custom Fuel Delivery Solutions!
+Contact Fuel Logic for Custom Diesel Delivery Solutions!

-Contact Fuel Logic today for queries or call and order fuel delivery service for emergency refueling!
+So, contact Fuel Logic today for queries, or call and order fuel delivery service for emergency refueling!

 author avatar